 - Support emerging young filmmakers through the “Student Showcase” during the annual film festival.

 The Sonoma Valley Film Society is committed to supporting the arts in youth education in the Sonoma Valley through our YEP program in the following ways:

 SIFF administrates the funding and staffing for free video workshops for middle school students.
-Held at the Boys and Girls Club, the three-day workshop guides students through the process of making Public Service Announcements using live action and/or puppeteer platforms.
+Held at the Boys & Girls Clubs of Sonoma Valley, the three-day workshop guides students through the process of making Public Service Announcements using live action and/or puppeteer platforms.
 Students research and identify a social issue, then produce a short PSA to be screened at the annual film festival in April.
 Subjects include bullying, environmental awareness, global issues, and violence.
 This program prepares students for the high school media arts program.
 More...